 If you feel your water meter size does not match the use of your property, you can apply for a reassessment.
 Please contact us to discuss or complete the application online below.

-We offer the following incentives for local residents and businesses who are connected to the Queanbeyan-Palerang water supply.
+We offer the following incentives for local residents who are connected to the Queanbeyan-Palerang water supply.

 Download the rainwater tank rebate form(PDF, 979KB)

 We are the owner of the Captains Flat dam which is a declared dam as gazetted by Dams Safety NSW.
 As the owner of a declared dam, we are required to publish an annual report demonstrating its compliance with the dam safety standards.

 This review is completed every March and is published as the Annual Dams Safety Standards Report.
 The 2023 Report is now available.